Luther Adler

-Luther Adler (born Lutha Adler; May 4, 1903 – December 8, 1984) was an American actor who worked in theatre, film, television, and directed plays on Broadway.
+Luther Adler (born Lutha Adler; May 4, 1903 – December 8, 1984) was an American actor and theatre director.
+He was a leading member of the Group Theatre, and a member of a prominent New York acting dynasty, notably including his sister Stella Adler.

 Early life

 Adler was born on May 4, 1903, in New York City, one of the six children of Russian-Jewish actors Sara and Jacob P. Adler.
 His father was considered to be one of the founders of the Yiddish theatre in America.
 His siblings also worked in theatre; his sister Stella Adler was an actress and drama teacher.
 His brother Jay also was an actor.